Brísingamen: Poetic Edda

 In the poem Þrymskviða of the Poetic Edda, Þrymr, the king of the jǫtnar, steals Thor's hammer, Mjölnir.
 Freyja lends Loki her falcon cloak to search for it; but upon returning, Loki tells Freyja that Þrymr has hidden the hammer and demanded to marry her in return.
 Freyja is so wrathful that all the Æsir’s halls beneath her are shaken and the necklace Brísingamen breaks off from her neck.
-Later Thor borrows Brísingamen when he dresses up as Freyja to go to the wedding at Jǫtunheimr.
+Later, Thor borrows Brísingamen when he dresses up as Freyja to go to the wedding at Jǫtunheimr.

 Prose Edda

 Húsdrápa, a skaldic poem partially preserved in the Prose Edda, relates the story of the theft of Brísingamen by Loki.
 One day when Freyja wakes up and finds Brísingamen missing, she enlists the help of Heimdallr to help her search for it.
-Eventually they find the thief, who turns out to be Loki who has transformed himself into a seal.
-Heimdallr turns into a seal as well and fights Loki.
+Eventually they find the thief, who turns out to be Loki and who has transformed himself into a seal.
+Heimdallr turns into a seal as well and fights Loki (trans.
+Byock 2005):

 After a lengthy battle at Singasteinn, Heimdallr wins and returns Brísingamen to Freyja.

 Snorri Sturluson quoted this old poem in Skáldskaparmál, saying that because of this legend Heimdallr is called "Seeker of Freyja's Necklace" (Skáldskaparmál, section 8) and Loki is called "Thief of Brísingamen" (Skáldskaparmál, section 16).
 A similar story appears in the later Sörla þáttr, where Heimdallr does not appear.